howardroark/pollinate/README.md

-With the advent of virtualization tools like [Vagrant](http://vagrantup.com) and configuration tools like [Salt](http://www.saltstack.com/) or [Chef](https://www.getchef.com/) it is increasingly easy to automate development environments.
+With the advent of virtualization tools like [Vagrant](http://vagrantup.com) and configuration tools like [Salt](http://www.saltstack.com/) or [Chef](https://www.getchef.com/) it is increasingly easy to automate the construction of development environments.
 Pollinate can offer a means of simplifying the process of starting a new project by allowing people to build templates which require little more than a few decisions and simple `vagrant up` to get started.
+This can also ensure that everyone is operating on top of an identical platform.

-It will allow you to treat your project templates much like you would HTML templates within an application.
-You can design a JSON schema that makes sense for how you and your teams work.
-Perhaps you always want to seed a Vagrantfile with the "box" you intend to work with, or you just want a title placed in a default HTML template.
-It makes little difference because ultimately it is just a set of files that are being adjusted.
+In effect Pollinate can offer teams the opportunity to slowly reduce the redundancies that occur when on-boarding new people and working in teams.

 #### What impacts could this project have down the road?